ckswilliams/modOpenREM/docs/netdicom-qr.rst

 celery queue is running.

 Once all the responses have been purged of unwanted modalities, study descriptions or study UIDs, the number of studies of each type will be displayed and a button appears.
-Click ``Retreive`` to request the remote server send the selected objects to your selected Store node.
+Click ``Retrieve`` to request the remote server send the selected objects to your selected Store node.
 This will be based on your original selection - changing the node on the left hand side at this stage will have no effect.